jlippold/tweakCompatible/README.md

+# DEPRECATED

+> Im no longer jailbroken, and I will no longer maintain this.
+If some one wants to take it over, hit me up.

 ## Why was this made

 Previously when a new jailbreak was released, the community manages a large google spreadsheet.
 The old process is super time consuming and tedious to cross reference against your device.